dcousin3/CohensdpLibrary/cran-comments.md

 ## Submission

-* Updated version 0.5.5
+* Updated version 0.5.6

 ## Comment

-* I revised the package over version 0.5.4 as per you comment:
-* There are no copyright holder for past Fortran code
-* All such code is public domain and its respective authors are acknowledged in the documentation (specifically, in the man/hypergeometrics.Rd, the man/kprime.Rd and the man/lprime.Rd).
-  All additional code is mine alone.
-* I added a reference to Cohen 1969 in the DESCRIPTION
+* The lto tests were failing; I corrected the init.c wrapper to match compatility requirements.

 * I re-ran R CMD check just to be sure.

 ## Test environments